BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 Are you coming during Oktoberfest, Christmas markets, a trade fair, football match, or major concert week?

-Once you know the main pattern, accommodation choice becomes much easier.
-A hotel is not just a bed.
-It is the place you return to when you are tired, carrying bags, looking for food, or trying to get one more full day out of the trip.
+After that, choosing an area gets much easier: you are picking the place you return to when you are tired, carrying bags, looking for food, or trying to get one more full day out of the trip.

 03Understand Munich as a transport network